wkoszek/sensorama/README.md

 Sensors come in a wide variety of types, but the most popular are GPS, accelerometer, temperature, gravity, gyroscope and proximity sensors.
-All these sensors act as a smart A/D converters, in which MEMS chip translates analog singals from the environment to something modern processors can understand.
-Software layer provides a way to enable the sensor, and later translates these events into numeric data which is provided through a sensor data source.
-Programs typically subscribe to these sources to get notified about the state change of the sensor.
+All these sensors act as a smart A/D converters, in which that MEMS chip translates analog singals from the environment to something modern processors can understand.
+Software layer provides a way to enable the sensor, and later translates these events into a numeric data which is provided through the sensor data source.
+Programs typically subscribe to these sources to receive notification about the sensor state change.

 # Design